+Neil MacGregor's retelling of the history of humanity, using objects from the British Museum's own collection, arrives in Crete around 1700BC.
+The programme tells the story of man's fascination with bulls and the emergence of one of most cosmopolitan and prosperous civilisations in the history of the Eastern Mediterranean - the Minoans.
 The Minoans of Crete were more powerful than the mainland and enjoyed a complex and still largely unknown culture.
 They enjoyed a ritual connection with bulls as well as with a rich bronze making tradition.
-To consider the Minoans and the role of the bull in myth and legend, Neil introduces us to a small bronze sculpture of a man leaping over a bull, one of the highlights of the British Museum's Minoan collection.
-He explores the vast network of trade routes in the Mediterranean of the time, encounters an ancient shipwreck and tracks down a modern day bull leaper to try and figure out the attraction.
+To consider the Minoans and the role of the bull in myth and legend, Neil MacGregor introduces us to a small bronze sculpture of a man leaping over a bull, one of the highlights of the British Museum's Minoan collection.
+He explores the vast network of trade routes in the Mediterranean of the time, encounters an ancient shipwreck and tracks down a modern day bull leaper to try and figure out the attraction!

 About this object

 Location: Crete, Greece

 Period: About 1700-1450 BC

 This bronze figurine depicts a man somersaulting over a bull.
 It comes from the island of Crete and was probably used in a shrine or a cave sanctuary.
 Bulls were the largest animals on Crete and were of great social significance.
 Bull jumping was probably performed during religious ceremonies, although a leap such as this would have been almost impossible.
 In Greek myth, Crete was the home of the labyrinth and the fearsome Minotaur - half bull and half man.